ashiklom/pecan.book/Choosing-PFTs.md

 PEcAn does not automatically know what vegetations types are present at your study site so you need to select the PFT.

-Some models, such as ED2, support competition among multiple PFTs and thus you are encouraged to highlight multiple choices.
-Other models, such as SIPNET, only support one PFT at a site.
+Some models, such as ED2 and LINKAGES, support competition among multiple PFTs and thus you are encouraged to highlight multiple choices.
+Other models, such as SIPNET and DALEC, only support one PFT at a site.

 # Creating new PFTs